LottieFiles/lottie-docs/docs/compat.md

 You'd need to check `v` from {ref-link:animation/animation} to see the the lottie is so old to need to worry about these.

+The code examples are just for illustrative purposes and are not to be taken as a complete conversion code.

 ## [0,255] Colors

 Until `v` 4.1.9.